 Python is a powerful programming language that was created by Guido van Rossum in 1989.
 Guido wanted to create an easily readable language that could teach computer science students and have the flexibility of other languages such as BASIC, Lisp, and Perl.
 Python—which programmers use at large corporations, including Google and NASA, and independent programmers and hobbyists—is one of the most popular open-source languages available today.
 Artificial intelligence, backend development, data science, frontend development, machine learning, mobile application development, and web application development are the main features that make Python highly reputed.
-Read more about the status and growing utility of python in 2023.
+Read more about the status and growing utility of Python in 2024.

 Status of Python